 RELATED POST: TRAVELPRO MAXLITE 5 (ENTIRE COLLECTION) REVIEW

-World’s lightest luggage has to be featured in our review of the best lightweight suitcases!
-IT Luggage is an affordable brand, with a series of world’s lightest suitcases.
-The Los Angeles 2 is one of those – the carry on size of the suitcase weighs a mere 3.81 lbs, making it the lightest suitcase featured in this review!
+The world’s lightest luggage has to be featured in our review of the best lightweight suitcases!
+IT Luggage is an affordable brand, with a series of the world’s lightest suitcases.
+The Los Angeles 2 is one of those – the carry-on size of the suitcase weighs a mere 3.81 lbs, making it the lightest suitcase featured in this review!

 The Los Angeles 2 suitcase has a fiberglass frame, but its main body is made from two-tone fabric.
 Its main compartment is fully lined with polyester, and it features two tie-down straps and four slip pockets for easy organization.

 Additionally, this bag also has two external pockets.
-They’re great for any items you want to have handy while travelling – the top zippered pocket is the perfect size to hold your wallet, passport and boarding pass.
+They’re great for any items you want to have handy while traveling – the top zippered pocket is the perfect size to hold your wallet, passport, and boarding pass.

 Everything about this lightweight luggage is amazing, except for the wheels.
-It features two in-line skate wheels that are smooth and silent, but which mean that you have to tilt the case to get them rolling.
-And since you can’t extend the wheel handle as much, it’s not going to be the easiest bag to manoeuvre.
+It features two in-line skate wheels that are smooth and silent, which means that you have to tilt the case to get them rolling.
+And since you can’t extend the wheel handle as much, it’s not going to be the easiest bag to maneuver.

 RELATED POST: IT LUGGAGE REVIEWS